stex0121/projects/README.md

-i have to try other emulators ps1 ps2,nes... bunch of themes to write but for now maybe one or two blog themes about rtx genesis and if i find some ascii unicode art
+i have to try other emulators ps1 ps2,nes... bunch of themes to write but for now maybe one or two blog themes about rtx genesis and if i find some ascii unicode art and i will doing always some enchancments to blog site cheers,happy coding :)